cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 &emsp;[2.2.
 HUB VNET, AVS TRANSIT VNET and Azure Firewall](https://github.com/cynthiatreger/transit-and-internet-for-avs-with-ars#22-hub-vnet-avs-transit-vnet-and-azure-firewall)
 ##
-# 1. Single Hub VNET design
+# 1. Single Hub VNet design

 On-Prem to AVS is managed via Global Reach when available*, with an On-Prem FW for filtering/inspection if needed.